 - 1/2 tsp. allspice

-- 1 tbsp. organic cane sugar
+- 1 Tbsp. sugar

-- 1/2 tsp. pink Himalayan salt
+- 1/2 tsp. salt

-- 1/2 cup grassfed unsalted butter
+- 1/2 cup unsalted butter

 - 1/3 cup cold water

 - Preheat oven to 375 degrees F.

-- In a large mixing bowl, combine flour, sugar and salt.
+- In a large mixing bowl, combine flour, sugar, and salt.
 Cut butter into cubes and add to the flour mixture.

 - Using a pastry blender or fork, cut the butter into the flour mixture until you have coarse crumbs.